noah-mutersbaugh/smart-classroom/Documentation/README.md

 			- Answers from the frequently asked question from the Professors and students/non-faculty

 		Feedback:
-			- The feedback tab on the navegation bar is a goolgle forms.This provides a platform of users to share their input about the website
+			- The feedback tab on the navegation bar is a goolgle forms.
+				This provides a platform of users to share their input about the website
 		Inventory:
 			- The tab on the navegation bar displays each produt available in each classroom.
 		Map:
 			-The Smart Classrooms are located at the Allendale campus in rooms MAK A-1-111, MAK B-1-110, and at our Grand Rapids campus at DEV E-1-121.

 		Navigation bar:
 			-The navagation bar displays the tab for the inventory, tech settings, map FAQ, Feedback